 James and Sarah Standish continued to live at 283 Dartmouth during the 1876-1877 winter season, but moved thereafter to Gardner Street in Allston.
 By 1878, they had moved back to 135 Boylston, where Sarah Standish died in July of 1878.
 He continued to own 283 Dartmouth and lease it to others.

-By 1877, 283 Dartmouth was the home of Mary Abby (Mayer) Greene, the widow of Dr. John Singleton Copley Greene, a physician.
-She continued to live there in 1880, but by the 1880-1881 winter season had moved to 354 Marlborough.
+By the 1877-1878 winter season, 283 Dartmouth was the home of Mary Abby (Mayer) Greene, the widow of Dr. John Singleton Copley Greene, a physician.
+She continued to live there during the 1879-1880 season, but moved thereafter to 354 Marlborough.

 Eugene Smith was a dentist and, from 1895 to 1924, served as Dean of the Harvard Dental School.
 Samuel Shaw also was a dentist and previously had practiced in Marlborough.
 Both maintained their offices at 283 Dartmouth and also rented office space to other dentists.

 On March 7, 1889, Samuel Shaw transferred his interest in 283 Dartmouth to Eugene Smith.